 It is noteworthy that Pleiadians brought us an esthetically pleasing, intelligent creature with a reputation for friendliness.
 None of the channelers have reported that the Pleiadians are the avenue which bestowed Earth with mosquitoes, cobras, or the stars of Monsters Inside Me.
 This is consistent with the mantle of idealism and benevolence that believers wrap Pleiadians in.

-Those believers include Barbara Marciniak, whom the aliens told that they share a common ancestor with humans, and that Pleiadians came from another universe to seed various planets in our universe.
-The Pleiadians appeared before we humans did, and ascended to the next evolutionary stage, Akashic Plane, or some such locale.
-While the Pleiadians have been around for hundreds of millions of years, we current Earthlings have the great fortune of living during the precise time that out interplanetary visitors have reached out to our fellow human Marciniak.
+Those believers include Barbara Marciniak, whom the aliens told they share a common ancestor with humans, and that Pleiadians came from another universe to seed various planets in ours.
+The Pleiadians appeared before we humans did, and ascended to the next evolutionary stage, Akashic plane, or some such locale.
+While the Pleiadians have been around for hundreds of millions of years, we current Earthlings have the great fortune of living during the precise time that our interplanetary visitors have reached out to our fellow human Marciniak.
 And she is ready to guide us through our ascendancy to the next stage of existence.

 If we reach high enough, may be able to do what the Pleiadians do.
 This includes traveling in time and to higher dimensions, where they contact beings that inhabit those realms.
 They are also capable of speed of light tricks to get around any annoying physics issues.
 This really comes in handy because they are known to bandy about in 1049 universes.